vbenter/augur-fork-meter/README.md

 MIT License - see LICENSE file for details.

+## Current Status & Limitations

+**✅ What's Working:**
+- Real Augur v2 contract addresses and connections
+- Public RPC failover system (no API keys needed)
+- Transparent, auditable architecture
+- Proper error handling (no fake data fallbacks)

+**⚠️ Current Limitations:**
+- Dispute monitoring uses mock data (real event parsing in development)
+- REP price estimation ($15/REP placeholder - price oracle needed)
+- Open interest estimates (Universe contract integration pending)
+- Limited Augur activity on mainnet (most moved to Polygon)

 ## Disclaimer

 This tool is for informational purposes only.
 Fork risk assessment is inherently uncertain and this system may not capture all possible risk factors.
+The current implementation has known limitations documented above.
 Users should conduct their own analysis and not rely solely on these metrics for critical decisions.

 ## 🧞 Commands